lucaswhitaker22/bash_menus/README.md

 menu2 "VM Options" "Reboot,Delete,Create,Run" <br>
 menu3 "Game Settings" "Controls,Key Binds,Gameplay,Multiplayer,Graphics" <br>

-Refer to the wiki to see available menus.
+<a href="https://github.com/lucaswhitaker22/bash_menus/wiki">Refer to the wiki to see available menus.</a>

 <b>Authors Note</b>
 Please keep in mind this is my first function library, I wrote this to experiment with tput and practise using cursors.
 I am new to using bash, and programming all together.
 Feedback is greatly appreciated!